Policy

 Olivia Barnes

-Policy Administrator Policy
+Policy Administrator Staff

 Olivia Barnes

-Policy Administrator Policy
+Policy Administrator Staff

-As the Policy Administrator, Olivia directly supervises innocence-related reforms and policy accomplishments, along with developing systems to ensure policy goals are met.
+As the policy administrator, Olivia directly supervises innocence-related reforms and policy accomplishments, along with developing systems to ensure policy goals are met.
 Olivia is passionate about her commitment to racial equality and policy reform.
 She previously worked at one of the most prestigious law firms in New York City, where she assisted in corporate law and DEI.
-Olivia is a graduate of Caldwell University, where she revitalized and served as President of the Black Student Union.
-She also earned her MPA in Public Policy & Law from Liberty University.
+Olivia is a graduate of Caldwell University, where she revitalized and served as president of the Black Student Union.
+She also earned her M.P.A. in public policy & law from Liberty University.
 When Olivia isn’t working, she loves to travel and enjoys vinyasa yoga at her local studio.

 Stacey Anderson